Privacy Policy

 Whenever we process your personal data for our legitimate interests, we make sure to consider and balance any potential impact on you and your rights under data protection laws.
 Our legitimate business interests do not automatically override your interests - we will not use your personal data for activities where our interests are overridden by the impact on you (unless we have your consent or are otherwise required or permitted to by law).
 You have the right to object to this processing if you wish.

 We permit only authorized Stout employees and third-party service providers to have access to your information.
-Such employees and third-party services providers are appropriately designated and trained to process data only according to the instructions we provide them
+Stout limits access to personal data only to those employees and third-party service providers who have a need to know such information to either perform functions directly on the personal data, or who must access personal data on behalf of Stout for its provision of services.
+Such employees and third-party services providers are appropriately designated and trained to process data only according to the instructions we provide them.

 We only share your personal data with your consent or in accordance with this Privacy Policy.
 We will not otherwise share, sell or distribute any of the information you provide to us except as described in this Privacy Policy.